Maintaining a positive, productive work environment is critical for all managers. You accomplish this by engaging in:

-You should work with your HR Manager to determine whether a PIP is an effective tool for your situation.
+You should work with your HR business partner to determine whether a PIP is an effective tool for your situation.
 Your HR Manager can help you develop a comprehensive PIP for your staff member.

 Once the plan has been developed with the assistance of the HR Manager, the supervisor will meet with the employee to articulate the desired level of performance and expected outcomes that define success.
 The supervisor will then monitor and provide feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through collaboration with the HR Manager.

-Contact your HR Manager to find out more about performance improvement plans and other types of disciplinary measures.
+Contact your HR business partner to find out more about performance improvement plans and other types of disciplinary measures.